 2. A Tool That Can Last

 Although a sundial is really just a simple tool, it can definitely stand the test of time.
-This simple technique of using a shadow of a stick to tell time was used by Eratosthenes to calculate for the circumference of the Earth.
-With that vital information, it paved ways to more scientific discoveries in astronomy, geology and even physics.
+This simple technique of using a shadow of a stick to tell time was used by Eratosthenes to calculate the circumference of the Earth.
+With that vital information, it paved the way for more scientific discoveries in astronomy, geology, and even physics.
 As long as the sun is in the clear skies, and you have a stick or rod handy, you can test time.
 The sun is believed to be around 4.5 billion years old, and we can be sure many generations may still benefit from this simple technique.